Catharine Lamb

 Brief Life History of Catharine

-When Catharine Lamb was born on 5 February 1856, in Lee, Iowa, United States, her father, Wallace Lamb, was 25 and her mother, MARY ANN BALL, was 19.
+When Catharine Lamb was born on 5 February 1856, in Lee, Iowa, United States, her father, Wallace Lamb, was 25 and her mother, Mary Ann Ball, was 19.
 She married James Douglas Cook on 25 November 1872.
 They were the parents of at least 4 sons and 1 daughter.
 She lived in Delta, Shasta, California, United States in 1910 and Round Mountain, Shasta, California, United States in 1920.
-She died on 16 November 1924, in Manteca, San Joaquin, California, United States, at the age of 68.
+She died on 16 November 1924, in Manteca, San Joaquin, California, United States, at the age of 68, and was buried in Manteca, San Joaquin, California, United States.

 Photos and Memories (0)